leakedmemory/losh/README.md

 ## Building from Source

-It is important to say that this project can only be compiled in a linux enviroment, since it uses the linux syscalls direcly, instead of having a preprocessor condition to determine which code has to be compiled.
+This project can only be compiled on a Linux environment, as it uses Linux syscalls directly without preprocessor conditions to determine platform-specific code.

-That been said, make sure to have installed the following dependencies:
+Ensure you have the following dependencies installed:

 - [GNU Make](https://www.gnu.org/software/make/)
 - [gcc](https://gcc.gnu.org/)